UMC Pastors Remember African American Heroes

 Rev. Mary Shotlow entered a whole new world when, as a young woman, she left tiny Anderson, Texas to attend Prairie View A&M University.
 Gone was her small-town life that revolved around church, family, and her parent’s restaurant.
 The door to education and experience had been thrown open wide.

 But she was also taking another journey alongside the rest of America.
 Our country was leaving behind the legacy of Jim Crow, segregation, and injustice as it strained toward a future of equality.
-In that season of change, Shotlow met her unsung hero, Rev. Dr. Robert McGee, the director of her campus Wesley Foundation.
+In that season of change, Shotlow met her unsung hero, Rev. Dr. Robin McGee, the director of her campus Wesley Foundation.

 McGee saw something special in Shotlow and he determined to open the door of opportunity for her wherever possible.
 Eventually, he nominated her to be a leader among black college students in Texas.
 As a part of that experience, the young girl from a town of 500, who had never even been near an airplane, boarded a flight to Illinois.
 During her time there, she had the opportunity to work alongside some of the most prominent figures in the Civil Rights movement including the Rev. Jesse Jackson and Vernon Jordan.
 “The experience gave me exposure,” Shotlow said, “I was inspired to help people exercise their rights in a peaceful way.”